georgeweigt/apple-dos/README.md

-Assembly source file `apple-dos.s` is a merge of the multiple source files found in `Apple DOS 3.3C Source Code`.
+Assembly source file `apple-dos.s` is a merge of the multiple source files found in the directory `Apple DOS 3.3C Source Code`.
 In addition, `apple-dos.s` is edited to match byte-for-byte the DOS binary image found in `Apple DOS 3.3 January 1983.dsk`.

 Build assembler `asm` and generate a listing file